iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 \end{equation}
 </p>

-This is a convex group lasso model, that is trying to use as few as possible features to explain the data (because of the _sparsifying_ effect of the regularization).
+This is a convex group lasso model, that is trying to use as few as possible features to explain the data (because of the _group sparsifying_ effect of the regularization).
+The model might have many neurons (close to $$2^n$$), but the optimal solution will have many neurons set to zero.

 The convex set $$\cal{K}$$ adds constraints to each neurons so that we can map each convex neuron to a non-convex neuron in the original problem. $$\pmb{u}_1$$ has to activate $$\pmb{x}_2$$ and de-activate $$\pmb{x}_1$$.
 This gives us the following constraints: